In this article:

 Minni stands at the door.
 Looks out.
 Rain.
 Turns around.
 Goes into the living room.

-Grandma and Grandpa usually go out in all weather β that's how it's known, that's how it's always been done.
+Grandma and Grandpa usually go out in all weather β that's how they know it, that's how they've always done it.
 But Minni is inspiring them right now.
-She shows them that when it rains, you can just turn back.
+She shows them that sometimes, in the rain, you can just turn back.
 That slower is also nice.
 That you can make life easier for yourself.
-From a dog from the divorce orphanage.
-Who may have had to learn it himself.
+From a dog from a divorce orphanage.
+Who perhaps had to learn it himself.

 πΎ And if Ezra still wants to go out in the rain?
-Then I'll go with him.
+Then I go with him.
 With the towel already in hand. π Correct: Immediately behind the front door.

-π Here you will find the product of the month and a good overview of all STEINKRAFT areas
+π Here you can find the product of the month and a good overview of all STEINKRAFT areas

-π Here you will find all STEINKRAFT products at a glance - directly in the shop
+π Here you can find all STEINKRAFT products at a glance - directly in the shop